 Indeed, CRM tools display on one-page key information regarding potential leads from various channels and interactions with the prospect/customer (through emails, calls, social media, website, etc.).
 In that way, and provided the CRM database is accurately updated, this kind of software will support enlightened business decision-making.

-As mentioned earlier, data mangement has become a major priority for businesses.
+As mentioned earlier, data management has become a major priority for businesses.
 Because it has, and because consumers are wary of the amount of data collected about them by so many organizations, governments build frameworks of regulations.

 These regulations define data protection principles you must comply with when processing personal (including customers’) data.